 The consistency, quantity, and color of vaginal discharge change throughout your cycle in response to hormone levels.
 It follows a fairly predictable pattern, and the cyclical changes in its appearance and feel can help you determine which phase of your menstrual cycle you’re in.

 It's worth noting that you might not notice any cyclical changes in your vaginal discharge if you're on hormonal birth control.
-The synthetic hormones in some forms of birth control can alter the natural fluctuations of estrogen and progesterone, which means you may experience different patterns of discharge.
+The synthetic hormones in some forms of birth control (such as birth control pills) can alter the natural fluctuations of estrogen and progesterone, which means you may experience different patterns of discharge.

 What is the luteal phase?

-During the luteal phase, the progesterone hormone peaks to support a pregnancy.
+At the end of your cycle, the progesterone hormone peaks to support a pregnancy.
 Higher levels of progesterone also cause your cervical mucus to thicken.

 You might notice a pretty noticeable change in the quantity and texture of your vaginal discharge.
 You may not even notice any discharge at all.